Papa Jackson

-John S. Gemperle (born September 8, 1982), better known as Papa Jackson and formerly Papa Jack, is a Filipino radio disc jockey and television personality.
+John S. Gemperle (born September 8, 1982), better known as Papa Jackson and formerly as Papa Jack, is a Filipino radio disc jockey and television personality.
 He is best known for his former, popular evening-to-late night radio programs TLC: True Love Conversations and Wild Confessions on 90.7 Love Radio Manila, which was simulcast on Love Radio stations nationwide.
 He is also the author of two books about love advice based on his program.